JuliaKramek/flights-elt-medallion-pipeline/README.md

 Execution order:

 1. Bronze layer ingestion
-2. Silver layer transformations
+2. Silver layer transformations (Apache Spark)
 3. Gold layer aggregation

-Each layer executes declarative SQL transformations.
+Each layer executes sequentially using a centralized pipeline orchestrator.

 ---

+# Processing Engine

+The Silver layer is processed using Apache Spark to provide scalable data transformations.
+Spark session is initialized inside the Silver layer and used as the main Big Data processing engine.

+This satisfies the requirement of using a scalable processing engine with a single pipeline entry point.

+---

 # Pipeline Execution Flow

-The pipeline executes SQL scripts in the following order:
+The pipeline executes in the following order:

 ## Bronze